bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

 The observation of *$2,000,000* is an :ref:`outlier`, an unusual observation.
 This example illustrates when the sample mean is not a *resilient* measure of *centrality*; the presence of a single outlying observation in the sample *skews* the sample mean *towards* the outlying observation.
 The median, however, preserves its ability to measure *centrality* when the sample contains outliers.

-This idea will allow us to develop a general rule of thumb for identifying the presence of :ref:`skew` in samples.
+This idea will allow us to develop a general rule of thumb for identifying the presence of *skew* in samples.

 Rule of Thumb
 *************